The smart grid: How AI is powering today’s energy technologies

 Recent surveys from the UK and U.S. show less-than-great customer attitudes toward utility companies.
 With the rise in energy suppliers and prosumers, utilities companies will need to leverage smart solutions to help nurture better customer engagement and satisfaction.
 Below are some of the ways smart grid technologies can help to improve customer satisfaction:

-- Lower costs: AI-powered smart grid management and smart metering allow customers to get hourly assessments of their power usage – helping them to see not only when and where they use the most energy but offering personalized tips and suggestions for optimizing their typical daily routines to lower usage during peak times.
+- Lower costs: AI-powered smart grid management and smart metering allow customers to get hourly assessments of their power usage – helping them to see not only when and where they use the most energy but offering personalised tips and suggestions for optimising their typical daily routines to lower usage during peak times.
 It also helps prosumers manage energy production which can be sold back to the grid to reduce costs even further.

 - Improved sustainability and transparency: Smart grid data can help customers become more aware of where their energy is coming from, increasing their engagement and helping to democratize the grid.
 This can help to give them new perspectives on energy provision and the ability to choose more sustainable options.